3rd-party-integrations/github-team-sync/README.md

 - `User.Read.All`

 ## Getting Started
-To get started, ensure that you are using **Python 3.4+**.
+To get started, ensure that you are using **Python 3.9** (or update your `Pipfile` to the version you're running, 3.4+).
 The following additional libraries are required:

 - [ ] Flask
 - [ ] github3.py